rodrigo-georgian/cookiecutter-pypackage/README.md

 When you first push to GitHub, it'll start a `ci` GitHub workflow that you can see in the "Actions" tab of your repository.
 This workflow runs a couple of jobs:

-- The `test` job will run your test suite with Pytest against all Python version from 3.7 to 3.9
+- The `test` job will run your test suite with Pytest against all Python version 3.9
 - A few things will run in the lint job:
   - black in check mode
   - isort in check mode
   - flake8
-  - pyupgrade for Python 3.7+
+  - pyupgrade for Python 3.9

 A `labels` workflow will also run and synchronise the GitHub labels based on the `.github/labels.toml` file.